jprochazk/cbor/README.md

 ```
 > npm install cbor@npm:jprochazk/cbor
 ```
-This install the library under the `cbor` alias.
+This installs the library under the `cbor` alias.

 ```js
 // as CommonJS